 If the problem cannot be solved by Customer Support, the user may need to return the equipment for servicing and will be given specific directions.
 We are not responsible for any damages incurred during shipment if the approved shipping container is not used.
 Shipping the units improperly can possibly void the warranty.
-If applicable, remove the microSD card from the device before shipping for service.
+If applicable, remove the SIM card and/or microSD card from the device before shipping for service.